 We moved into our first home in 2015, we viewed a few properties and fell immediately fell in love with a beautiful 250 year old Georgian house in Brighton, right on the seafront.
 We wanted it so much, we’ve move heaven and earth to secure the sale so when the survey came back with a few red marks, we overlooked them and went for it, planning to renovate as we went along.
 Thats what happens with an old property, right?!

 Fast forward 5 years and we still own that flat, although we don’t live there anymore.
 The first 2-3 years were extremely costly, we poured more and our hearts and souls into that flat but emptied our pockets too.
+We had so much work done, even getting a quote for a glass staircase between floors, but decided as the family was growing to move.
 Although I’d never change living at that address, there is so much I wish I’d known.

 Luckily for first time buyers now, there is Local Heroes, which I wish were around when we first moved – they match vetted tradespeople to consumers, meaning it’s easy to find a reliable tradesperson, whether you are looking for a plumber, electrician, tiler, plasterer or whatever the job is you need doing.
 Plus, they’ve released the Local Heroes First Time Home Buyer Guide with 77 tips on what to look for when buying your first property.
 Oh, how I wish I’d seen that at the time!
 Here are a few things I wish we’d have known!

 Don’t underestimate the cost of fixing a damp problem

 Of course I knew to look for damp in a property, but when the survey flagged up a few problems I thought it would be an easy fix.
 Not so much!
 Soon we realised how expensive it was going to be as walls were being stripped back and the house was turned upside down as it had to be redecorated and plastered.
 This was the most expensive work we had done, by a long way but it needed to be done!